 The project calls for a complete redevelopment of the subject site.
-The applicant proposes to demolish the existing building; construct a an approximately 5,800 square foot building with parking between the building and the interior lot lines; install bicycle parking; add new green space and landscaping; and install the sidewalk addition, landscape strip, trees and lighting improvements in the right-of-way.
-Only the landscape strip would be varied below what the regulations require.
+The applicant proposes to demolish the existing building; construct a single story building with parking between the building and the interior lot lines; install bicycle parking; add new green space and landscaping; and install the sidewalk addition, landscape strip, trees and lighting improvements in the right-of-way.
+As requested by this SLUP the landscape strip would be varied below what the regulations require.
 The site plan meets all underlying zoning regulations, therefore no variances have been requested.
 The applicant has stated the lot coverage will be 80%, which is the maximum allowed in the C-1 District.
 The applicant has proposed to follow all zoning regulations other than what is requested in this SLUP application.
-Because the site is located in the Overlay District, the project will be reviewed by the Design Review
+Because the site is located in the Overlay District, the project will be reviewed by the Design Review Advisory Committee (DRAC) prior to the issuance of any permits.
+The applicant has provided architectural elevations which are substantially compliant with the Overlay regulations, and subject to review and recommendation by DRAC.